Centre for Research on Energy and Clean Air

 The Centre for Research on Energy and Clean Air (CREA) is a nonprofit think tank researching energy and air pollution.
 CREA was founded in Helsinki in 2019 with the goal of tracking the impacts of air pollution by providing data-backed research products.

+Research and publications

+In July 2025, BBC News reported on work done by the CREA.
+Lauri Myllyvirta, co-founder of the organisation, found that China's carbon emissions declined in the 12 months up to May 2025, even as demand for new power generation grew rapidly, marking a potential milestone in addressing climate change.